nkitan/nkitan/README.md

 a student who likes to write C code, **building and developing** secure systems, programs and tools. my interests are playing **football**, making **music**, **exploring** places and most of all, creating.

-I am constantly **learning** and am actively looking to collaborate and contribute.
+constantly **learning** and actively looking to collaborate and contribute.

 <br>